-This unit describes the performance outcomes, skills and knowledge required to handle food safely during the storage, preparation, display, service and disposal of food.
-It requires the ability to follow predetermined procedures as outlined in a food safety program.
+Application: This unit describes the performance outcomes, skills and knowledge required to use personal hygiene practices to prevent contamination of food that might cause food-borne illnesses.
+It requires the ability to follow predetermined organisational procedures and to identify and control food hazards.